 Doctrine Divides; Love Unites.
-This was the opening statement of Dr. Michael Youssef in his message November 8, 2020 titled Fear in the Battle.
-He was not advocating this as a true statement, but refuting it.
+This was the opening statement of Dr. Michael Youssef in his message on November 8, 2020, titled Fear in the Battle.
+He was not advocating this as a true statement but refuting it.

 It is interesting that I have heard this statement in various forms in recent days by individuals who choose not to study doctrine and or selectively choose which doctrines are important and which are not.

 This website is dedicated to doctrine.
 I have stated on my home page I believe every part of doctrine is important or worthy of study.
 Defining what is God’s doctrine is essential.

 In a video of a message by Dr. R.C.
 Sproul, Dr. Sproul explained the difference between religion and theology.
 Religion is:

 how people who have certain beliefs about the supernatural behave in their personal lives and in their cultic lives.[i]

 The goal of his lecture is to define Reformed Theology.
 So he never quite clarifies what theology is but rather defaults immediately to a defense of Reformed Theology.
 The closest he comes to a definition of theology appears to be that it is a God-centered approach to faith.